 I heard voices, and laughter.
 They couldn’t be too mad if they were laughing?!?
 MAYBE?
 NOPE!
-I heard the door close and my MOM SCREAMING something she had abandoned about the time I turned 21.
+I heard the door close and my MOM SCREAMING MY WHOLE NAME.
+“CHRISTINA ALINE MOE!
+FRONT AND CENTER NOW!”
+She had abandoned this about the time I turned 21.
 Well, it was back in force!!
 She was livid…Thank goodnes for Dad.
 You have to have known my Dad but I am pretty sure I got my humor gene from him.
 He started laughing, which didn’t make Mom any happier.
 I then got a case of the giggles, which I tried HARD to hold back.
 Mom really didn’t like be laughed at.
 Dad asked if I had gotten BLESSED since the minister was here and I was already wet.
 Mom settled down and said “Did you see his face?”
 I said “NO!
 I was looking at yours!!”
 At that she told me NEVER to talk about it again.
 Well, as you may have guessed with a family of blabber mouths… EVERY body knew.

 Mom and Dad still went to that church until Mom could no longer leave the house.
 The minister did come down again.
 Different Minister.
 Mom told me if I ever did anything like that again… and she just left it hanging.
 I didn’t want to chance it so I always looked to see who, if anybody was there and that the curtains were closed!